 Once it is assessed that your child is well enough to attend, a staff member will open the car door and help your child exit the vehicle with any items that need to come into the school (backpack, sleep items, lunch, etc.).
 Your child will be escorted to a waiting area where one of their teachers will be waiting with a few other classmates.
 Children's hands will be sanitized at this time.
-Once we have a small group gathered for the

-HLP Handbook Page 10 of 28 same class, their teacher will escort them into the preschool building to the classroom.
+Once we have a small group gathered for the same class, their teacher will escort them into the preschool building to the classroom.
 Once children arrive in their classroom, they will put their items away and wash their hands.